nccgroup/encoderama/README.md

 # encoderama

-`encoderama` is a simple tool for encoding input strings or wordlists and using the output primarily fuzzing web applications.
+`encoderama` is a simple tool for encoding input strings or wordlists then using the output to, primarily, fuzz web applications.

 ## Building

 Assuming you have golang installed...

-`go build`
+git clone and `go build`

 ## Usage

-To see the help run `./encodarama` without arguments.
+To see the usuage run `./encodarama` without any arguments.

 The default encoding types are: